youthtribe/YouthTriTracker/README.md

-# YouthTribe
+# Youth Tri Tracker

-YouthTribe service application
+Add a description here.

 # Run locally

+add instructions on getting gulp + ionic and stuff.

  - npm install
+ - bower install
  - ionic serve
- - if ionic not present run this first
+ - if ionic not present run this first:

->npm install -g cordova ionic
+`npm install -g cordova ionic`

-# to deploy to btrott.com
-grunt ftp-deploy:prod
+###TODO Notes:

+Grunt or gulp?
+Finish readme, contributing, any other docs
+Get rid of bower if we can
+Testing
+Refactoring
+...